adamkiss/toolkit/README.md

 	- includes dependencies
 	- includes mocks for proprietary parts of Kirby called from toolkit (those toolkit parts won't work)
 	- outputs `./dist/toolkit-{version}.php`
+- added `Adamkiss\Toolkit\A::mapWithKeys` to map an array with keys and provide filtering at the same time
-- modified `Adamkiss\Toolkit\A::map` to provide keys along with values to the mapping closure
+- ~~modified `Adamkiss\Toolkit\A::map` to provide keys along with values to the mapping closure~~

 ## License